CI-TRACS/Data-Movement-dissemination-and-archiving/setup.md

 # Required files

-We will donwload the globus connect personal installer during the workshop so no files will be required ahead of time.
+We will donwload the required files as part of the workshop exercises so no files will be required ahead of time.

 ---
 # Feedback during the workshop